FAIRDataTeam/compose/readme.md

 If you want persistent storage, use one of the setups from the [fdp/persistent](./fdp/persistent) directory, which *do* use Docker volumes.

+Similarly, if you're interested in the FDP index, run the setup from [fdp/ephemeral/v1/index](./fdp/ephemeral/v1/index), for example.

 ## Usage

 Although it is possible to specify one or more Docker compose files on the command line, using the `-f` option, this repo relies on the default Docker compose behavior which is to automatically [merge] the following files: